-Sárga Borház anchors Disznókő, the French-owned winery whose vineyards blanket the surrounding hills.
+Sárga Borház anchors Disznókő, a leading winery whose sweeping vineyards blanket the surrounding hills.
 The dishes here are a bit hit-or-miss, but you can run into a solid bowl of bean goulash and a traditional catfish paprikash.
 After your meal, explore Disznókő’s nearby facilities, both the sleek winery buildings and the biomorphic tractor garage.

 #7 - Első Mádi Borház (Mád; +36 47 348 007)

 The restaurant's location isn't ideal — it's a bit outside the village — but the food more than makes up for it.
 They traffic in updated Hungarian dishes like the perfectly juicy and crispy bone-in Mangalitsa pork chop pictured above with a side of cold potato salad.
 Most of the wines come from Mad Wine, the local winery run by the same owner.

 #8 - LaBor Bistro (Tokaj; +36 70 883 8888)